Sindri-Labs/sindri-js/README.md

 sindri lint
 ```

-See the [Sindri CLI Quickstart](https://sindri-labs.github.io/docs/getting-started/cli/) for more information about circuit linting.

 ### Circuit Compilation

 To compile your circuit on the Sindri platform, you can use the `sindri deploy` command to upload and compile it.